jeffreyscheng/improve_muon/theoretical/05_weaponizing_ddp_structure.md

 ## Sketch (the roadmap)

-1. **Geometry.** SPC is the product of cosines between true and empirical singular vectors.
+1. **Geometry.** spectral echo is the product of cosines between true and empirical singular vectors.
 We relate those cosines to the small angles by which noise rotates the signal direction.

 2. **From rotations to a sum.** Noise causes small, independent “leakages” from $u$ into orthogonal directions; the total squared angle is a sum of modewise contributions weighted by spectral gaps.